Occultammina: Distribution and habitat

 Like all other known xenophyophores, Occultammina is found in the deep ocean; the first known specimen was first discovered in 1980 at a depth of 8,260 m in the Ogasawara Trench, off the coast of Japan and described in 1982 by a joint research team from the University of Copenhagen and the University of Tokyo.
 Further specimens referred to Occultammina sp. have been found at a depth of 4,844 m in the Porcupine Abyssal Plain, in the North Atlantic.
 Further studies have expanded its geographical and bathymetric range from 3000 and 8,260 m in the Ogasawara Trench and from 4500 to 4,800 m in the North Atlantic, and also recorded its presence at 6,440 m in the Japan trench.
-Occultammina sp. has also been recovered at a depth of about 4050 metres near the Clipperton Fracture Zone, off the coast of western Mexico.
+Occultammina sp. has also been recovered at a depth of about 4050 metres near the Clipperton fracture zone, off the coast of western Mexico.

 Occultammina is infaunal; it typically is found at a depth of 6 cm or less below the sediment's surface.
 It was the first known infaunal xenophyophore.

 Occultammina is found at turbidite facies in today's oceans.

 Description

 Occultammina is an exceptionally large single-celled organism; like other xenophyophores it constructs a complex, single-chambered shell or "test" from sediment particles.
 It grows in a net-like shape, the test consisting of hollow tubes that branch or form loose polygons.
 It is typically flattened compared to other xenophyophores.
 It also has vertically ascending tubular outlets.
 Occultammina tubes are similar to those of Tendalia in general shape, though the test structure differs.

-The test wall typically ranges from 70-120 μm in thickness; it is poorly cemented and consists of two layers.
+The test wall typically ranges from 70 to 120 μm in thickness; it is poorly cemented and consists of two layers.
 The outermost is 15-30 μm in thickness and composed primarily from clay; the inner layer is 50-90 μm thick and composed of silt and radiolarian tests.
 The interior of the test lining has between one and four ridges separating the stercomares, or waste masses.

 Individual Occultammina tubes are between 0.38 and 1 cm in diameter.
 Networks of Occultammina sized 5–10 cm across have been found at the Ogasawara trench.

-A specimen of Occultammina profunda was found to have unusually high levels of the radioactive isotopes Lead-210 (half-life=22.3 years), Polonium-210 (half-life=138.376 days) and Radium-226 (half-life=1600 years), specifically in the grannelare and stercomare, among the highest levels of Lead-210 recorded in any living organism.
+A specimen of Occultammina profunda was found to have unusually high levels of the radioactive isotopes lead-210 (half-life 22.3 years), polonium-210 (half-life 138.376 days) and radium-226 (half-life 1600 years), specifically in the grannelare and stercomare, among the highest levels of lead-210 recorded in any living organism.
 The authors suggest that the relative distribution of radionuclides in the organism's body parts implies that it grows and excretes comparatively rapidly.

 Unfortunately no DNA samples have been collected from Occultammina, preventing further examination of its evolutionary relationships.